ucarbonregistry/Project-164/README.md

 MW, manufactured and supplied by Enercon (India) Limited in district Satara of the state of Maharastra, India.'

+The proposed project activity with title under UCR “12 MW Small-Scale Bundled Wind Power Project by M/s Shah Promoters and Developers.”
+(Herein after called as project proponent ‘PP’) in Maharashtra is a grid-connected renewable power generation activity which incorporates installation and operation of 15 Wind Turbine Generators (WTGs) having capacity 12 MW, manufactured and supplied by Enercon (India) Limited. in the district Satara of the state of Maharashtra in India.
+The project is an operational activity with continuous reduction of GHG, currently being applied under “Universal Carbon Registry” (UCR).

+The project activity aims to harness the kinetic energy of wind (a renewable source) to generate electricity.
+The net generated electricity from the project activity is being sold through NEWNE grid as Power Purchase Agreement signed between Maharashtra State Electricity Distribution Company Ltd (MSEDCL). i.e., state discom.
+Currently, the NEWNE grid is connected to large numbers of fossil fuel-based power plants.
+Hence, project activity is displacing the gross electricity generation i.e., 1,90,554 MWh from the NEWNE grid, which otherwise would have been imported from the NEWNE grid.

 ________________________________
 --WTG------ Latitude------Longitude------Village----Taluka----District
 ______________________________________________________